wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 * You can create a `RestTemplate` bean yourself, or inject it via the `RestTemplateBuilder`.
 * If you invoke a Remote Procedure Call (RPC) or messaging service without using a bean, Sleuth and Micrometer Tracing won't work.
 See [Use Tracing with Spring Boot](tracing_best_practices.html#using-tracing-with-spring-boot) for an example.

-### Why Do I Get an `Failed to Retrieve Existing Account Information` Error?
+## Why Do I Get a Failed to Retrieve Existing Account Information Error?

-If you have not used your freemium account for more than 3 days, Tanzu Observability by Wavefront deletes the account.
-Therefore, when you try to run the application and send data to the freemium account that was deleted, your see the following error:
+If you have not used your freemium account for more than three days, Tanzu Observability by Wavefront deletes the account.
+Therefore, when you try to run the application and send data to the freemium account that was deleted, you see the following error:

 ```
 Failed to retrieve existing account information from https://wavefront.surf.
 The error was: